markopav88/SD2-Lab-1/README.md

 I learned alot about the basics of Github.
-I also learned the basics on Git and some commands
+I also learned the basics on Git and some commands.